Tcheu/tcheu-scripts/db-update/README.md

 ## Usage

-Simply launch the script from the command line.
+Simply launch the script from the command line:

+	./db-update.sh

 No argument is needed as everything is stored in the configuration files.